SimCab-CHU/ifCNV-R/README.md

  ifCNV R package

  # Installation

- To install ifCNVR type:
+ The package is available on CRAN.
+To install type:

  `
-devtools::install_github("https://github.com/SimCab-CHU/ifCNVR",subdir = "ifCNVR")
+install.packages("ifCNVR")
 `

 # Example